Pia Whitesell

-Pia Whitesell (née Loyola Blanco, previously Miller; born 2 November 1983) is a Chilean-born Australian fashion model, actress and television presenter.
+Pia Whitesell (née Loyola Blanco; born 2 November 1983) is an Australian model, actress and television presenter.
 Whitesell came to prominence after winning Dolly's annual modelling competition.
 She later competed in the second series of Search for a Supermodel.
 Whitesell has appeared in various advertising campaigns for brands such as Myer and Mossimo.
 She became the co-host of Qantas' in-flight entertainment programs in 2010 and was named the first Australian celebrity tourism ambassador for Chile in 2014.

 After taking acting lessons and presentation classes at the National Institute of Dramatic Art in 2009, Whitesell became a presenter on the travel show Postcards Victoria and made guest appearances in several television shows, including East West 101 and Neighbours.
 From 2015 until 2018, Whitesell portrayed Kat Chapman in the Australian soap opera Home and Away.
 She received a nomination for the Logie Award for Best New Talent.
 After leaving Home and Away, Whitesell starred in Nine Network's Bite Club.

 Early life

-Pia Loyola Blanco was born on 2 November 1983 in Viña del Mar, to former fashion designer Angélica Blanco.
+Pia Loyola Blanco was born on 2 November 1983 in Viña del Mar, to Angélica Blanco.
 She left Chile for Australia when she was four years old, along with her mother, brother and sister.
 Her grandmother later joined the family.
 When she was seven, Whitesell’s mother enrolled her in a modelling school.